Caleb Kleinpeter

 Caleb Seth Kleinpeter is an American politician serving as a member of the Louisiana State Senate for the 17th district.
 He assumed office on December 6, 2022.

 Early life and education

 Kleinpeter was born in Baton Rouge, Louisiana, and raised in Grosse Tête and Brusly.
 He graduated from Brusly High School in 2000.

-Career
+Early career

 In 2001, Kleinpeter enlisted in the United States Marine Corps as a rifleman.
 Kleinpeter was deployed to Iraq and Afghanistan and was honorably discharged from the United States Marine Corps in 2005.
 Since 2011, he has worked as a pipeline technician at Enterprise Products.

+Political career

 Kleinpeter was elected to the Louisiana State Senate in November 2022.